Multi-Agent Contracts: Constant Factor for Submodular and XOS

 \subsection{Computing a Good Set via a Demand Oracle}

-We next present a subroutine that formalizes the argument outlined in the introduction that if we knew the value of $f(\sstar \cap \actions')$, then by running a demand query at appropriately chosen prices and using the scaling property of XOS functions from the previous section we can find a contract that constant-factor approximates $f(\sstar \cap \actions')$.
+We next present a subroutine that formalizes the argument outlined in the introduction: if we knew the value of $f(\sstar \cap \actions')$ and every individual agent is negligible, then by running a demand query at appropriately chosen prices and using the scaling property of XOS functions from the previous section we can find a contract such that the principal's utility is in $\Omega(f(\sstar \cap \actions'))$.

-The actual argument is a bit more complicated than what we sketched before as it has to deal with the fact that we don't know the value of $f(\sstar \cap \actions')$; and that we cannot simply ignore the contribution of individual agents.
+Algorithm~\ref{alg:xos-contract-estimate} proceeds as follows.
+It uses an estimate $\optestimate \approx f(\sstar \cap \actions')$ of the target value, and assumes that $\max_{i \in \actions'} f(\{i\}) \ll \optestimate$.
+It then sets a price $p_i$ for every agent $i \in \actions'$ and computes a demand set $T$ with respect to these prices.
+The goal is then to invoke Lemma~\ref{lem:stronger-condition}.
+To this end, the algorithm finds a subset $U \subseteq T$ in which all marginals are large enough compared to $f(U)$.
+This is possible using Algorithm~\ref{alg:scaling}.

 \begin{lemma} Algorithm~\ref{alg:xos-contract-estimate} runs in polynomial time with access to a demand and value oracle to $f$.
 If $\optestimate \leq f(\sstar \cap A' )$, then the set $U \subseteq \actions'$ that it returns satisfies